DavidQuang-dev/Media-Video-Player-App/README.md

    ```

 2. **Set up the database**:
-   - Create a new PostgreSQL database
+   - Create a new PostgreSQL database on supabase
    - Update the connection string in `appsettings.json` with your database credentials

 3. **Configure Cloudinary**: